Abstract for Clarity of Communications

-As a practical application of this concept, I talk about a model of reality (cosmology), many parts of which are likely new to people.
-People will likely reject it if they try to absorb it all at once.
-To facilitate its understanding, I tend to use some of the concepts in my essays.
-For instance, you may have noticed that I speak of personality (I am this) and our human avatar (I think I am this).
-As I read my audience, I expect that this avatar relationship will make sense and will not be outwardly rejected.
-This is good because it is an important element in the cosmology.
-As such, prior exposure to the avatar concept will make understanding the cosmology a little easier if it is encounter it in the future.
+My effort to explain the Implicit Cosmology is a good example.
+(8) Many parts of the cosmology are likely new to you.
+Because of this, you will likely reject it if you try to absorb it all at once.
+To facilitate your understanding of it, I incorporate the concepts in my essays.
+For instance, you may have noticed that I often speak of a person as a conscious self entangled with a human in an avatar relationship.
+As I read my audience, I expect that the idea of an avatar relationship will make sense and will not be outwardly rejected.

 An interesting aspect of alien abduction reports is the frequency in which rabbits are involved in the accounts.
-The ability of the perceptual process to imagine an alternative perception of an experience to get it to agree with worldview is thought to result in substitutions in our perception, such as rabbits for little gray aliens.
-This is a main cause of what Spiritualist refers to as coloring.
+The ability of the perceptual process to imagine an alternative perception of an experience, to make it agree with worldview, is thought to result in substitutions in our perception, such as rabbits for little gray aliens.
+This is a cause of what Spiritualist refers to as coloring.
 Coloring is usually an unconscious, honest process but sometimes a conscious one.

 The streaming dream experience looks a lot like our unconscious mind attempting to find a story for sensed information that our worldview will accept.
 This ability of our mind to tell us a story emerges into our conscious awareness as understanding that is possibly only like but not the same as what was intended.